 Let’s start with your credit score.
 To apply for a bond, lenders will typically require that you have a score around 650+.
 Let’s take a look at what this means to you by referencing MyCreditStatus’ credit score.

 As you can see, you will need an average credit score at least to be considered for a bond.
 Anything above that is obviously even better.
 However, anything below that will reduce your chances.
 It’s important to remember that the higher your credit score, the better interest rate you will be getting from the banks.
 So it’s essential that you aim for a high credit score.

-Next let’s discuss affordability.
-The law, set out by the National Credit Act states that lenders can only approve a bond if you can afford it.
+Next, let’s discuss affordability.
+The law, set out by the National Credit Act states that lenders can only approve a bond if they can afford it.
 They will look at your income and your expenses and if they see that you can afford the repayment then it counts in your favor.
 Even if you have a great credit score, you won’t get a bond if you can not afford the loan.
-It makes absolutely sense though – imagine you get a bond and your monthly repayment is R20,000 but after taking into account your expenses, it’s clear that you can only afford to pay R10,000.
-This will result in your defaulting on your repayments and worst of all – losing your new house due to foreclosure.
+It makes absolute sense though – imagine you get a bond and your monthly repayment is R20,000 but after taking into account your expenses, it’s clear that you can only afford to pay R10,000.
+This will result in your default on your repayments and worst of all – losing your new house due to foreclosure.